-Littleton Public Schools has become nationally recognized for our pursuit of excellence in the field of educational Technology.
-We currently support a fiber-optic network connecting all LPS sites with 2Gigabit connectivity.
+Littleton Public Schools has become nationally recognized for our pursuit of excellence in the field of educational technology.
+We currently support a fiber-optic network connecting all LPS sites with 1Gigabit connectivity.
 Inside every school, a robust wifi service we call PODNet (Personally Owned Devices Network) allows any computer to get online without tedious network setup; just bring your technology and get online in LPS!
-And our Internet connection is fast: 200 mbps enabling us to support over 13,000 computers and netbooks operating in our schools.
+And our internet connection is fast: 900 mbps enabling us to support over 15,000 computers and netbooks operating in our schools.

-If you are interested in our work, join our blogs or arrange to visit LPS.
+If you are interested in our work, arrange to visit LPS.
 Recently, Dr. Mark Warschauer of the University of California at Irvine published a book about using netbook computers to improve instruction.
 LPS was featured in the book which affirmed our belief that teachers and students make the difference in learning.

 The killer app of 21st Century learning is a good teacher.